 The Canadian Central Line Railroad also arrived in 1872, which allowed the entire area to grow and thrive.

 When Renfrew became a town on August 16, 1885, it boasted sidewalks, drains, fire services, police, a jail, library, and electric lights.
 James Craig, the town’s first mayor, and council got to work discussing waterworks and expanding the high school.
 They paid $300 for the current site of the Renfrew Victoria Hospital with the intent to construct a new hospital.
 Funds also were directed to sprucing up the main street frame buildings by replacing them with brick and stone buildings – some of the same facades line our streets today!

 The following year, the town had a new mayor and the population was a little more than 3,000 citizens.
 Council spent money on the North Ward school, a 12-bed hospital and a hose for the fire department.

 The 1900s saw much more growth and Renfrew blossomed into the commercial hub of the area.
-It also became the birthplace of what is known today as the National Hockey League.
-Timber tycoon O’Brien built the National Hockey Association featuring our very own Renfrew Millionaires who played their first game on January 12, 1910, in competition for the Stanley Cup.
+Renfrew’s own, Ambrose O’Brien, built the National Hockey Association while visiting Montreal, which featured our very own Renfrew Millionaires who played their first game on January 12, 1910, in competition for the Stanley Cup.
 A few years later, the NHA was turned into what we all know now as the National Hockey League, in Montreal, keeping all the same rules, constitutions and trophies as the NHA.